 How AI Matchmaking helps you create successful events

-The world of meetings and events has become more fast-paced, dynamic and complex over the last two years.
+The world of meetings and events has become more fast-paced, dynamic and complex over the last few years.

 A crucial component of these smart shows is AI-powered matchmaking that massively improves networking for the attendees.